ajchili/sync/README.md

 			* As of version [0.2.1](https://github.com/ajchili/sync/releases/tag/0.2.1), the IP Address of the server will be displayed in the title of the server window
 		3. Ensure your media is of `.mp4` format and accessible by a web browser
 		4. Load your media into sync and share your IP Address
-		5. Enjoy
+		5. Enjoy!
 	* Client setup
-		1. To prevent any communication issues, it is recommended to port forward and add sync to your firewall
+		1. To prevent any communication issues, it is recommended to add sync to your firewall
 		2. Obtain the IP Address of the server you would like to connect to
 		3. Enjoy!